F.B.I. (album)

-F.B.I. is the second studio album by the American rap group the Dayton Family, from Flint, Michigan.
+F.B.I. is the second studio album by the American hip-hop group the Dayton Family.
 It was released on October 1, 1996, via Relativity Records.
 Recording sessions took place at Silver Sun Recording Studio in Flint.
 Production was handled by Steve Pitts with the members of Dayton Family serving as co-producers.
 It features guest appearances from Lorie Coleman, Esham, and Night & Day.
 Albums' title, "F.B.I." stands for "Fuck Being Indicted".

 The album peaked at number 45 on the Billboard 200 albums chart and at number 7 on the Top R&B/Hip-Hop Albums chart in the United States.

+The song, "Stick & Move", was originally released on the 1995 No Limit Records compilation album, Down South Hustlers: Bouncin' and Swingin'.